Background

 Reflection

 Most of what I shipped wasn't technically complex.
 A SharePoint site, a dashboard, a notification flow, a set of SOPs.
-But the hard part was never the build.
-It was understanding the process well enough to know what to build, and making it clear enough that people across different offices and roles could use it without a walkthrough.
+The hard part was understanding the process well enough to know what to build, and making it clear enough that people across offices and roles could use it without a walkthrough.
+It was also my first time using low-code and GenAI in production.
+Both are powerful when the problem is well-defined and dangerous when it isn't.